CES: Intel’s wireless charging bowl replaces your cereal with gadgets

 While this smart bowl isn’t for eating cereal – well you could if you wanted, though we can’t promise that charged corn flakes will be kind on your teeth – Intel announced it will offer wireless charging for any item thrown in there.

-The smart charging bowl is a reference design built to help make charging more convenient and complement Intel’s Jarvis smart headset that it also launched at CES this week.
+The smart charging bowl is a reference design built to help make charging more convenient and

 “Simply drop the smart headset into the smart wireless charging bowl and it will begin to recharge,” Intel claimed, making it sound pretty simple.